-Have you seen the eagle flying in “The Present Looks at the Past” mural in the Lemoore downtown plaza park, and wondered wondered what an eagle would be doing flying over downtown Lemoore?
+Have you seen the eagle flying in “The Present Looks at the Past” mural in the Lemoore downtown plaza park, and wondered why the eagle is flying over downtown Lemoore?

 It was a time when Tulare lake was still the largest fresh water lake west of the Rockies, a few canals existed, but major irrigation canals were still in the future.
 There was a variety of bear, wolves, deer, elk and others that lived off of the millions of birds whether they were permanent or migratory.
 Of the birds that flew over the lake and surrounding area one was the eagle, both the bald and the brown.

 Erlanger named the bird Old Abe.
 He would show the bird to anyone who showed the minutest amount of interest.
-The eagle became s source of community pride.
+The eagle became a source of community pride.

 An agent of the Smithsonian Institute in Washington came to Lemoore in 1906 looking for information on the Native Americans of the area.
 Local citizen began bragging about Old Abe to the agent and he dropped by and was surprised to see the beautiful eagle living in the community.